<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=670868162266585&amp;ev=PageView&amp;noscript=1">

 Before taking any action, always consult a professional to evaluate the condition of your ceiling and determine the best course of action.

-Always remember: safety first.
-If you're unsure whether your popcorn ceiling contains asbestos, testing is the only way to know for sure.
-Never hesitate to reach out to a licensed asbestos removal company to handle any potential risks.
+Safety first.
+If you're unsure whether your popcorn ceiling contains asbestos, testing is the only reliable way to know for sure.
+Working with a licensed asbestos removal company helps ensure potential risks are addressed safely and correctly.

 Picture of David Hughes